 Instructions

-- Take out the meats and put on a plate.
-Discard the garlic clove and bay leaf.
+- Take out the meats and put on a plate, then discard the garlic clove and bay leaf.

 - Blend the vegetables and broth to create a thick soup.
-Season with salt if necessary.
+Season with salt if desired.

 - Enjoy immediately, or serve later for even more flavor!